torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 what's basically the largest, most uncomfortable open office.

 A change of clothes.
 Especially socks.
-For some reason there's nothing worse (imo) than wearing the saame pair of socks for too long.
+For some reason there's nothing worse (imo) than wearing the same pair of socks for too long.

 Warm jackets.
 I don't know why, but hackathons always get super cold.
 Maybe they pump the AC.
 Maybe it just gets really cold at 4am.
 I don't know.
-I like having a light down layer.
+I like having a light down layer in warmer months/climates and a heavy layer, even a parka in cold weather.

 Shower supplies.
 This means a towel, soap, flip-flops and extra underwear.
 Lots of hackathons will provide showers, so take advantage.